DRAFT ONLY

 The passage

 v15-16.
-Paul admits that he has taken a liberty with them, but has only reminded them of knowledge which they should already possess.
-None-the-less it is appropriate for him to do this because he has a special ministry to the Gentiles.
-God has graciously (kindly) given him this task.
-He is to make known the gospel to the Gentiles.
-This important message from God concerns the gift of an eternal right-standing in the sight of God offered to all humanity, and appropriated through faith in the finished work of Christ.
-The NIV describes this ministry as a "Priestly duty", although probably it is more as a Levitical duty serving the Great High Priest, Jesus Christ.
-It is Paul's responsibility to communicate this message ("my gospel"), particularly his clear understanding of it as it relates to the Gentiles, ie. justification by grace through faith.
+Paul admits that he has taken a liberty with them, although much of what he has said serves only to remind them of what they already know.
+None-the-less, it is appropriate for him to do this because he has a special ministry to the Gentiles.
+God has graciously given him the task of making known the gospel to the Gentiles.
+This important message from God concerns the gift of an eternal right-standing in the sight of God offered to all humanity, and appropriated on the basis of the finished work of Christ.
+Paul describes his gospel ministry as a "priestly duty" in service to the Great High Priest, Jesus Christ.
+Paul goes on to define the divine purpose behind his commission, namely, the gathering of believing Gentiles, sanctified (made wholly acceptable, righteous, perfect, in the sight of God) in the renewing power of the Holy Spirit.
+Of course, it is for this very purpose that Paul writes to the Gentile church in Rome.

 v17.
 Paul is rightly proud of his service to Christ, but he gives God the glory.